-This category closes on 31st October 2021 for new applications.
+This category closes mid-2022 for new applications.
 It will be replaced by the new 'Accredited Employer Work Visa'.

 This the most common option where the employer does not have accreditation and wants to support a foreign worker for a visa.
 For this to be granted, an employer must be able to prove that demand for the role could not be met through local labour market (called ‘Labour Market Testing’).
 In some instances, a labour market test will not be required.
 This includes the occupation which is included in the ‘Essential Skills in Demand’ lists (as long as you meet the specific requirements of these lists).

 o This category has undergone a substantial change mid-2020, notably, the duration of the visa is tied into median wage.

 o In October 2020, INZ introduced oversupply and undersupply lists.
 Essential Skills Work Visas cannot be submitted for roles that have an oversupply of New Zealanders.

 For many roles, the assessment of this category can become very complex with multiple policy layers to be considered.
 ANZSCO (Australian and New Zealand Standard Classification of Occupations) still plays a vital role in the process; where an immigration officer compares the duties of the role offered to the closest match in ANZSCO and must be satisfied of a ‘substantial match’ – a contentious yet important exercise.
 This evaluation goes on to influence the market rate and the advertising process as a whole.
 With so many subtle nuances at play, Essential Skills requires clear presentation and grasp of policy to maximise chances of a timely approval.